iam-sayantani/hospitality_domain_data_analysis/README.md

 3. Commit your changes (`git commit -am 'Add new analysis feature'`)
 4. Push to the branch (`git push origin feature/analysis-enhancement`)
 5. Create a Pull Request

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Support

-For questions or support, please contact:
-- Email: your.email@example.com
-- LinkedIn: [Your LinkedIn Profile]
-- GitHub Issues: [Project Issues Page]

-## Acknowledgments

-- Hospitality industry professionals who provided domain expertise
-- Open-source community for excellent data analysis tools
-- Hotel management companies for sharing anonymized datasets

----

-*This analysis framework is designed to provide actionable insights for hospitality professionals to optimize operations, enhance guest satisfaction, and maximize revenue.*